baileyp/advent-of-code-2021/README.md

 that solution just crashed and burned running part 2.
 When looking at the time/space complexity, it's easy to see why.

 Consider what ` O((n - 1) * (2^s) + 1)` really means given the actual inputs at play here.
 Re-written as a mathematical
 function, the complexity can be represented as

-⁄€‹›ﬁ°·‚—

 > *f(n, s) = (n - 1) x 2ˢ + 1*